RyanZotti/Self-Driving-Car/car/README.md

 ### Build

+Ensure that the base image is available (this is a note for Ryan).
+Many of the part servers build on top of this base image.

+	docker build -t ryanzotti/vehicle-server:latest .
+	docker push ryanzotti/vehicle-server:latest

 You only need to follow the steps below once.
 Note: only Ryan has access to modify the image hosted under his DockerHub namespace, so the `push` command will fail for everyone else.
 The `pull` command should be allowed, however.

 	# Build the laptop image